thomasgredig/RAWdataR/README.md

 [![Codecov test coverage](https://codecov.io/gh/thomasgredig/RAWdataR/branch/master/graph/badge.svg)](https://app.codecov.io/gh/thomasgredig/RAWdataR?branch=master)
 <!-- badges: end -->

-The goal of RAWdataR is to validate the scientific RAW folder and perform some standard file checks in R language.
-From the National Science Foundation, the [Open Data at NSF](https://www.nsf.gov/data/) describes the underlying goals and fosters maintaing metadata.
+This R package called `RAWdataR` aims to update and validate the scientific data folder and perform some standard file checks.
+Aligned with the National Science Foundation, the [Open Data at NSF](https://www.nsf.gov/data/) describes the underlying goals; it also fosters maintaining metadata.

-This `R package` supports the following workflow:
+The `RAWdataR` R package supports the following workflow:

-* Managing the `R data package` that contains all the RAW data information
+* Creation of unique IDs for all files in a data project
-* Managing access to the `project R package` that generates graphs, reports and publication materials.
+* Basic validation and organization of the scientific data

 ## Installation